Subscribe to updates

 Professionalism and Trust Committee (Police) - Monday, 2nd February, 2026 11.00 am

-The Professionalism and Trust Committee (Police) is scheduled to meet on Monday 02 February 2026 to review several updates on the City of London Police's operations and professional standards.
-Key discussions are expected to cover equity, diversity, and inclusivity initiatives, professional standards and vetting, and updates on stop and search and use of force.
+The Professionalism and Trust Committee (Police) meeting scheduled for 02 February 2026 was set to review several key updates regarding the City of London Police's operations and internal standards.
+Discussions were planned on equity, diversity, and inclusivity (EDI) initiatives, professional standards, conduct, and vetting, as well as updates on stop and search, use of force, and custody operations.

 Equity, Diversity, and Inclusivity (EDI) Update